7 Common Music Production Mistakes to Avoid

 am-i-making-music-production-mistakes

 Let's shift from skills to equipment for a second.
-Many new producers make the mistake of thinking they need all the fancy new gear to start making music.
+One of the biggest mistakes many new producers make is thinking they need all the fancy new gear to start making music.
 You really don't.
 You just need a few essentials to get you going.

-One of those essentials is solid studio monitors.
-Unfortunately, it's very common for folks diving into electronic music production to skimp on a quality set of studio monitors.
+One essential is a solid studio monitor.
+Unfortunately, it's very common for people who are getting into electronic music production to skimp on a quality set of studio monitors.

 If you have to cut the budget anywhere, it should not be on monitors.
 Monitoring is an essential part of the overall music production process.